-Applicants who have attended other institutions of collegiate rank may be admitted to advanced standing by submitting complete official transcripts of all credits embodying a statement of honorable dismissal.
+Applicants who have attended other institutions of higher education may be admitted to advanced standing by submitting complete official transcripts of all credits embodying a statement of honorable dismissal.
 Failure to indicate that work has been taken at other institutions at the time of application invalidates any admission.
-The maximum amount of credit accepted from a junior or community college is 96 quarter credits.

-Students who present advanced credits from courses completed in secondary schools will receive commensurate college credit for these, provided they have been validated by the CEEB examination with passing scores of 3, 4, or 5.
+Students who present advanced placement credits from courses completed in secondary schools will receive commensurate college credit for these, provided they have been validated by the CEEB examination with passing scores of 5, 4 or 3.

-Students transferring from nonaccredited institutions are given conditional status with tentative credit for previous work as evaluated by the Academic Dean and Registrar or the Academic Standards Committee.
-If the student maintains a C average or above, he may be given regular status with such credits for advanced standing as the transcript evaluation warrants.
+Students transferring from nonaccredited institutions are given conditional status with tentative credit for previous work as evaluated by the Vice President for Academic Affairs and Registrar or the Academic Standards Committee.
+If the student maintains a C average or above on a full course load for one year, he may be given regular status with such credits for advanced standing as the transcript evaluation warrants.
 Failure to meet this standard will delay or prohibit graduation.